An old book declared indecent and banned way back in 1971 has been seized from a Wellington bookstore by government officials.

 Book Haven owner Don Hollander said the ruling was marvellous .
 The book would be returned next week and he would frame it to hang in the shop as a talking piece, he told NZ Newswire.

 The book was made into a low-budget film starring Robert de Niro, that was also ludicrously banned in 1971.
 However, it was later reclassified R16 in 1981.

 Into the River is a book by New Zealand author Ted Dawe.
 In September 2013 it was classified as unrestricted by the Classification Office after being submitted by the Department of Internal Affairs because of a complaint from a member of

 An application was made to the Film and Literature Board of Review for a review of the Classification Office's decision.
 The Board of Review classified the book as R14.

-finds enemies, and discovers that his Maori identity is discounted and a disadvantage.
+friendships, finds enemies, and discovers that his Maori identity is discounted and a disadvantage.
 He endures the bullying that comes from this, as well as that meted out to new boys, and sees what happens when that bullying goes too far.
-There are confusing
+There

 The Film and Literature Board of Review classified the book as objectionable except if the publication is restricted to persons who have attained the age of 14 years.
 The Board also requires that any further publications of the book carry the same